kanatanssi/ml_computational_vm/README.md

 From this repo you'll need Vagrantfile, playbook.yml and the roles folder (or specific ones if you only want some of them idk (like, say, you're not doing ML basic principles.))

 Ps. the box takes a couple of gb of space I think.
-The hd for the vm probably caps at 10gb, so if you wish to use something bigger than that (say, Matlab, which is 11gb as far as I know, you'll need to do some magic to add another virtual hd to the Vagrantfile, which is unnecessarily complex.
+The hd for the vm probably caps at 10gb, so if you wish to use something that requires bigger than that (say, Matlab, which is an extra 3-4gb as far as I know) you'll need to do some magic to add another virtual hd to the Vagrantfile (which is unnecessarily complex.
 I will do this sooner or later myself.).

 ## Stuff installed:
     * python 2.7